 The Virtual Paul’s Cross Project also required acoustic engineers who could take Ben Crystal’s recording of Donne’s sermon made in an anechoic chamber to eliminate any traces of the space in which the recording was made and auralize it so that it would sound like it had been delivered in Paul’s Churchyard.
 When I had trouble finding such a person, a friend suggested I contact Ben Markham, of Acentech, in Cambridge, Massachusetts.
 And so Ben and his colleague Matt Azevedo produced a version of Ben’s recording for the Virtual Paul’s Cross Project that enables us to hear it from 8 different listening positions and in the presence of 500, 1200, 2500, and 5000 people.
 Without Matt and Ben, the Virtual John Donne Project would not exist.

 Along the way, I was introduced to John Schofield, who at the time was polishing up the manuscript for his epic work St Paul’s Cathedral Before Wren (2011), a volume that contains practically everything we can know about pre-Fire St Paul’s from the archaeological and visual record.
 John supported us through thick and thin.
-Without his vast knowledge of the cathedral and of early modern London and his generosity of spirit in sharing his great learning, the Virtual John Donne Project would not exist.
+Without John’s vast knowledge of the cathedral and of early modern London and his generosity of spirit in sharing his great learning, the Virtual John Donne Project would not exist.

 As we got more deeply into the Virtual St Paul’s Cathedral Project, we recognized our need for a choir.
-We had already been in touch with Roger Bowers of Jesus College, Cambridge, about choosing the repertoire for the choral performances.
+I had already been in touch with Roger Bowers of Jesus College, Cambridge, about choosing the repertoire for the choral performances.
 Happily, Roger introduced us to Richard Pinel, then Choirmaster of Jesus College, and his organists and singers performed admirably in their roles.
 Ben Crystal, reprising his role as John Donne, also put us in touch with the Shakespearian actors Colin Hurley and William Sutton to play the roles of clergy at St Paul’s.
 David Crystal played the role of Lancelot Andrewes.
 Without their help, the Virtual John Donne Project would not exist.

 Once we had all the recording done, we discovered the NEH would no longer support our use of commercial acoustic engineering firms, so we needed an in-house acoustic engineer to auralize over six hours of recordings.
 Happily, Yun Jing had just been hired by the College of Engineering at NC State, so he took over that role.
 He became a third co-Principal Investigator, and with his graduate students auralized all the recordings and also developed an open-source acoustic modeling program, openly available for download from the Virtual Cathedral’s website.
 Without Yun Jing’s help, the Virtual John Donne Project would not exist.

-The final editing of the should was done at NC State by Neal Hutcheson, a member of the staff of NC State’s Linguistics faculty.
+The final editing of the sound was done at NC State by Neal Hutcheson, a member of the staff of NC State’s Linguistics faculty.
 Without Neal’s help, the Virtual John Donne Project would not exist.

 Guy Holborn, then Archivist at Lincoln’s Inn, gave me access to archival material that went into recreation of Trinity Chapel on the day of its Consecration, May 22, 1623.
 Without Guy’s assistance, the Virtual John Donne Project would not exist.